dreger/audaciousfox.net/style-guide.md

 ## Spelling

+- Real time: two words, denoting [this](https://en.wikipedia.org/wiki/Real-time).
+- Style guide: this thing.
 - Website: a collection of pages on the Internet
 - Weblog: an online blog
-- Style guide: this thing.